Book Character Name Ideas: 90+ Names by Genre

 Griffin Hale

-Short, punchy, and impossible to forget—exactly what a hardboiled detective needs.
-The mythological first name hints at vigilance while the crisp surname suggests someone who never wastes a word or overlooks a clue
+Short, punchy, and easy to remember.
+The mythological first name hints at vigilance, while the crisp surname suggests someone who never wastes a word or overlooks a clue

 - 5